Hadi Noori

-Hadi Noori is a Swedish professional footballer who plays as a midfielder for Klubi 04.
+Hadi Noori is a Swedish professional footballer who plays as a midfielder for IFK Haninge.

 Club career

 On 4 May 2023, Noori left AIK and signed with HJK Helsinki organisation on a three-year deal, and was first registered to the club's reserve team Klubi 04.

 On 2 February 2024, he was loaned out to Swedish club AFC Eskilstuna for the 2024 season.

 Personal life

 Born in Sweden, Noori is of Afghan descent.